 Emily Slater is the Deputy Director at the Bretton Woods Committee where she provides strategic direction for the organization’s annual programming and oversees all day-to-day operations.

-Melissa is Operations Manager at the Bretton Woods Committee where she coordinates member relations including fundraising, membership recruitment, and engagement.
-She also ensures that our office operations and technology run smoothly.
+Melissa Smith is Operations Manager at the Bretton Woods Committee where she coordinates member relations including fundraising, membership recruitment, and engagement.